 There was a long-suffering sigh from under the bridge.
 “Did you learn nothing from yesterday?”

 “I learned it was silly to try climbing down river banks without being properly prepared.
 I brought some rope today.”
-She dangled an end of the coil over the bridge and swung it back and forth enticingly.
+She set down the coil of rope she’d liberated from the garage (in the interests of scientific research, of course) and dangled an end over the bridge.
+It swung back and forth enticingly.

 “You could still fall.
 Or get wet.”